tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

   title: "Boost Your Cyber Security with the #1 Data Breach Monitoring Platform Trusted by Great Companies from All Over the World"

   testimonials_quotes:
-  - quote: "Our team uses Breachsense data to gain initial access during pen testing and red team engagements.
-The API is simple to use and the support is always helpful and responds quickly."
+  - quote: "Our team uses Breachsense data to gain initial access during pen tes ting and red team engagements.
+The API is simple to use and the support is alway s helpful and responds quickly."
     name: "Gordon Maddern"
     designation: "Technical Director, Red Cursor"
     image: "images/brands/RC.png"